GooglingTheCancerGenome/sv-channels/README.md

 **Transform read alignments into channels**

 For each pair of SV breakpoints, a 2D Numpy array called *window-pair* is constructed.
-The shape of a window is [window_size*2+padding, number_of_channels], where the genomic interval encompassing each window is centered on the breakpoint position with a context of [-window_size/2, +window_size/2].
+The shape of a window is [window_size*2+buffer_size, number_of_channels], where the genomic interval encompassing each window is centered on the breakpoint position with a context of [-window_size/2, +window_size/2]. window_size is 124 bp by default.
 From all the reads overlapping this genomic interval and from the relative segment subsequence of the reference sequence *number_of_channels* channels are constructed, where each channel encode a signal that can be used for SV calling.
 The list of channels can be found [here](doc/channels_list.md).
-The two windows are joined as *linked-windows* with a zero padding 2D array of shape [10, number_of_channels] in between to avoid artifacts related to the CNN kernel at the interface between the two windows.
-The window-pairs are labelled as *DEL* when the breakpoint positions overlap the DEL callset used as the ground truth and *noDEL* otherwise.
+The two windows are joined as *window-pair* with a buffer, a 2D array of zeros with shape [8, number_of_channels] in between to avoid artifacts related to the CNN kernel passing at the interface between the two windows.
+The window-pairs are labelled as *DEL* when the breakpoint positions overlap the DEL callset used as ground truth and *noDEL* otherwise.

 **Labelling**